ORNL/faro/README.md

 ## Quick Start

-This is intended to get dlib algorithm up and running quickly.
+This is intended to get Dlib algorithm up and running quickly.
 This is a good place to start and will allow you to test the FaRO interface.
 A few dependencies may be needed on a fresh Ubuntu installation including: cmake, python2, and python3.
 The install scripts will download and install many other